Innovative Finance ISA information hub

 How many ISAs can I have?

-In a single tax year you can open and invest in one Cash ISA, one Stocks & Shares ISA and one Innovative Finance ISA.
-The total you pay in must not exceed £20,000 in total for 2017/18.
+In a single tax year, you can open and contribute to one Cash ISA, one Stocks & Shares ISA, one Lifetime ISA and one IFISA.
+The total you pay in must not exceed £20,000 this tax year.

 Anyone who is at least 18 years old and is resident in the UK.
 You can also apply if you’re a Crown employee (such as a member of the armed forces or civil servant) serving abroad, or the partner of a Crown employee.
 You don’t need to be a taxpayer to have an ISA but you must have a National Insurance number.

 Can I open an ISA on behalf of someone else?

 Only if you have a lasting power of attorney for the person you want to open the ISA for.
 If that’s the case, please call us on 0345 564 1600 to discuss the application.